-• The Legal Environment (Unit 201)
+The Legal Environment (Unit 201) is assessed by MCT.

-How to run the E-assessment Software.
+How to run the E-assessment Software

 The MCT will take place on an e-assessment system called Surpass in an locked down environment.
 You will need to download and install the Surpass SecureClient to run the assessment.
-This client is specific to CILEx and you will not be able to use any other software to run the MCT assessment.
+This client is specific to CILEX and you will not be able to use any other software to run the MCT assessment.
 To successfully install and run Surpass, you will need to have equipment equal or higher to the specifications listed below: